Skip to main content

 Hypothesis settings

-In the part, user can set up the way the do hypothesis.
+In the part, the user can set up the way they doa hypothesis.

-By selecting one-sided or two-sided hypothesis, we are actually saying this:
+By selecting a one-sided or two-sided hypothesis, we are actually saying this:

 We want to test if version A is equal to version B.

-1. If failed, version A is worse then version B (one-sided)
+1. If failed, version A is worse than version B (one-sided)

 2. If failed, version A is not equal to version B (two-sided)

-Since the hypothesis result is actually a Yes or No response, setting the hypothesis to be one-sided or two-sided might be depending on user's objective.
+Since the hypothesis result is actually a Yes or No response, setting the hypothesis to be one-sided or two-sided might depend on the user's objective.

-As for setting confidence level, we are essentially deciding how difficult is it to reject the hypothesis.
+As for setting the confidence level, we are essentially deciding how difficult it is to reject the hypothesis.

-If the choose the lower confidence level (e.g. 90%), chance are that we think the version A and version B are different but in reality it's not.
+If they choose the lower confidence level (e.g., 90%), chances are that we think versions A and B are different, but in reality, they're not.

-The higher the level, the larger difference we need in a test to make decision.
+The higher the level, the larger the difference we need in a test to make a decision.

 Result Table

-In the part, we can be able to see result generated from hypothesis test.
+In the part, we can see the result generated from the hypothesis test.

 There are the following metrics: